 The development of curriculum patterns and teaching materials is reviewed in terms of recent investigations and experimentation; conflicting conceptions of the nature of the curriculum and the sociological, philosophical and psychological implications of these conflicts; methods of curricular reorganization in the elementary and secondary schools. - 648.
 Advanced Study in Curriculum and Teaching (5).
 Pr., Graduate standing.
 Advanced study of curriculum theories, designs, and methodologies relating to sound principles of curriculum development in elementary and secondary schools. - 650.
 Seminar in Humanistic and Behavioral Studies (1-10).
 Pr., Graduate standing.
 An analysis of selected topics in the humanistic and behavioral studies component of teacher education.
-May be repeated for credit not to exceed 10 hours.

-- 654. Drug Education (5).
+May be repeated for credit not to exceed 10 hours. - 654.
+Drug Education (5).
 Pr., Graduate standing.

 An interdisciplinary course designed to initiate primary prevention and early intervention methods, through education, both affectively and cognitively in substance use/misuse and abuse.
 The pharmacology, legality, rehabilitation, counseling aspects, physical and mental fitness, and alternatives to substance use/misuse and abuse are addressed.
 Extensive research in a specific area of drugs is required.
-This course may be taught concurrently with EDN 454. - 661.
+This course may be taught concurrently with FED 454. - 661.
 Research and Experimentation in Education (5).
 Pr., Graduate standing.
 Emphasis given to research methods, design of experiments, and evaluation; electronically based data sources, research planning, elements of scientific method and proposal writing.
 Current trends in educational research. - 683.
 Relationship Skills in the Classroom (5).
 Pr., Graduate standing.

 Coursework emphasizes affective relationships within classrooms at both elementary and secondary levels.
 Stress will be placed on conceptual and practical familiarity with specific approaches and techniques designed to enhance the total development of school children.
+Experiential emphasis.

-Experiential emphasis. - 690.
-Measurement and Evaluation in Teaching (5).
-Pr., Graduate standing.
-Methods, procedures, and evaluative instruments for determining teaching effectiveness, pupil learning, and attainment of educational goals in cognitive, psychomotor, and affective areas.
-This course may be taught concurrently with FED 490.
+- 690. Measurement and Evaluation in Teaching (5).
+Pr., Graduate standing.Methods, procedures, and evaluative instruments for determining teaching effectiveness, pupil learning, and attainment of educational goals in cognitive, psychomotor, and affective areas.
+This course may be taught concurrently with FED 490. - 659.
+Practicum in Teaching in Multicultural Environs (3-10 hours).
+Pr., FED 631 or Department approval.